No Champions League, no Partey? Arsenal transfer window conundrums explained | Goal.com

 One potential wildcard for Arsenal this summer is Philippe Coutinho, the Barcelona playmaker who is keen on a move back to England.

-A permanent deal is almost certainly out of the equation given the finances involved, but with Barcelona desperate to move him on this summer and given the close links between Coutinho’s agent Kia Joorabchian and Arsenal’s head of football Raul Sanllehi and technical director Edu, some sort on loan deal can’t be entirely ruled out, although it remains highly unlikely given the player’s £240,000 a week wages.
+A permanent deal is almost certainly out of the equation given the finances involved, but with Barcelona desperate to move him on this summer and given the close links between Coutinho’s agent Kia Joorabchian and Arsenal’s head of football Raul Sanllehi and technical director Edu, some sort of loan deal can’t be entirely ruled out, although it remains highly unlikely given the player’s £240,000-a-week wages.

-The far more likley option for Arsenal is a move for Feyenoord's attacking midfielder Orkun Kokcu.
+The far more likely option for Arsenal is a move for Feyenoord's attacking midfielder Orkun Kokcu.

 Gunners scouts have regularly been in attendance at De Kuip to watch Kokcu in action this season, with the 19-year-old making 31 appearances in all competitions, scoring three goals and registering six assists.